One Bathroom, Three Ways

 Three architects reimagine the same space to suit different needs.

 Synopsis: In this case study, three architects are assigned a set of fictional clients who have differing requests for a remodel of the same problem bath.
 Paul DeGroot redesigns the space for a young couple on a budget, Kathryn Rogers is tasked with an eco-minded remodel, and Holly Hall, an aging-in-place specialist, is given clients who are planning for the long term.
 Each theoretical remodel includes a 3D floor plan along with a showcase of products and materials, displaying the many options for remaking the same space to suit different needs.

-When our editorial director, Justin Fink, threw out the idea of having three designers remodel the same room, I jumped all over it.
+When our editorial director, Justin Fink, threw out the idea of having three designers propose plans for remodeling the same room, I jumped all over it.
 Though he was talking about kitchens at the time—to be tackled at a later date—I had a bath in mind.
 My bathroom is rife with issues that include wasted space, an ill-conceived laundry closet, an eyesore view of the toilet, three clashing doors, poor ventilation, cheap and dated materials in disrepair, and a complete lack of aesthetic appeal.
 It makes for an ideal case study.

 Because a large part of the design process happens on the front end, when designers meet with clients to discuss how they live and what they want, we needed to provide some context.
 Each architect was given a different scenario, whereby their fictional clients’ wish lists and aesthetic tastes were laid out.
 We gave them before photographs and a floor plan with key measurements and pertinent details.
 We asked them for a fully formed design concept expressed with a new floor plan, elevation drawings, a materials list, and a “mood board”—in short, anything that would help convey what they had in mind.
 The results were inspired, and from them we have gleaned some great ideas and takeaway lessons.

 Design no. 1: Young couple on a budget with room to grow